 A brief history of Alameda Central in Mexico City

 Alameda Central was initially founded in 1592, but it didn't quite look like it does today.
 In fact, this green space had a dark history, having been the site of some heinous acts during the Spanish Inquisition in Mexico.
 After that was over, however, the public green space was expanded to cover up the inquisitor's plaza.
-Royalty took hold of the park afterward, but once Mexican independence was achieved in 1821, the park became the center for public celebrations.
+Royalty took hold of the park afterwards, but once Mexican independence was achieved in 1821, the park became the centre for public celebrations.

 In more recent history, Alameda Central underwent a massive rehabilitation in 2012 to repair a lot of damaged pavement, plant new trees, and rework the benches and fountains back to top quality condition.
 One of the most impactful changes was the banning of street vendors from the park, so when you visit, don't expect to be able to buy anything within the borders of the park itself.